wiktor-obrebski/AssetsCompiler/README.md

    - *options*  - array of adapter options, you can read about them in "Adapters" section
  - *css_adapter* - css adapter configuration array, like above

- - *options* - array of options that will be send to adapter class constructor
  - *development_mode* - boolean flag, if true our view helper will attach all files included in bundles, one by one.
-If setted to true - it will attach one combined file per bundle
+If setted to true - it will attach one combined file per bundle.
+Default is true.
- - *persistent_file*  - bundles need store some data, it is done in xml file, you can specify where this file will be save, relative to project root
+ - *persistent_file*  - bundles need store some data, it is done in xml file, you can specify where this file will be save, relative to project root.
+Not required.
+By default it use *"./data/minifier/config.xml"* file.
- - *public_dir*       - you can define your public directory here, relative to project root
+ - *public_dir*       - you can define your public directory here, relative to project root.
+Not required, By default it use *"./public"*.
  - *bundles*          - bundles configuration, can have *js* and *css* keys

 Both, *js* and *css* configurations you can define by using this options: